promitor/docs/docs/scraping/runtime-configuration.md

  API.
 (Default: `false`)
 - `azureMonitor.integration.history.startingFromInHours` - Defines the amount of hours Promitor will use to define the starting point of the time window used for metric queries.
   - As an example, the default is 12 hours which means Promitor will fetch all metrics between now - 12 hours and now to find a matching metric.
 Typically this window can be very small but Promitor provides a margin by default to prevent problems for long aggregation periods.
 (Default: `12`)
+- `azureMonitor.integration.useAzureMonitorSdk` - In the newest release of Promitor, integration with Azure Monitor will use [Azure.Monitor](https://github.com/Azure/azure-sdk-for-net/tree/main/sdk/monitor/Azure.Monitor.Query) package under Azure SDK for .NET by default.
+This migration was needed because the [original SDK](https://github.com/Azure/azure-libraries-for-net) has been deprecated since 2022.

 Example: